leemark/beyond-chatbots/README.md

   Therefore, 15% of 80 is 12."

 - Using reflection, for self-improvement

   Example: "After coming up with your answer, ask yourself:
   1. Is this response clear and concise?
   2. Have I addressed all aspects of the question?
   3. Are there any potential misunderstandings in my explanation?
-  4. How could I improve this answer for better clarity or accuracy?"
+  4. How could I improve this answer for better clarity or accuracy?
+  Then, revise your answer based on these questions.
+  "

 ## RAG (Retrieval-Augmented Generation)